United Nations Special Envoy on Myanmar: Christine Schraner Burgener

 In her briefings for the UN Security Council between February 2019 and October 2021, Special Envoy Christine Schraner Burgener reported on her visits to the camps for Rohingya refugees in Bangladesh and Rakhine State of Myanmar as well as on her talks with the Myanmar government and former State Counsellor Aung San Suu Kyi.
 This included Schraner Burgener's general assessments of the political and human situation before and after the 2021 Myanmar coup d'état.

 During Schraner Burgener's tenure, in December 2019 Aung San Suu Kyi appeared in the International Court of Justice at The Hague, where she defended the Burmese military, also called Tatmadaw, against allegations of genocide against the Rohingya.
 As she had never clearly acknowledged the persecution and killings perpetrated by the Myanmar military against the Rohingya people, Aung San Suu Kyi had increasingly received global criticism, including calls to revoke her Nobel Peace Prize.

 Following the coup d'état in February 2021, Schraner Burgener became more critical of the Myanmar military in her statements: “For the last three years, I was guided by a strategy of quiet diplomacy,” Schraner Burgener said.
 "I tried to be balanced in my statements not only in the Security Council but also in the General Assembly.
 In my view, this was the right strategy, because my task was to bring the Burmese government closer to the U.N.”
 She also explained that the U.N. is unable to "openly promote the imposition of sanctions before the U.N.
 Security Council, [as] it is up to member states to make such decisions.
 China and Russia have made it clear they oppose sanctions".
 According to an article in Foreign Policy magazine, she then rather called for "a broad range of punitive measures against key sectors of Myanmar's economy controlled by the military."
-In this final year of her madate, Schraner Burgener also spoke out against "the ongoing killings by security forces turning against their own citizens, including children, youth, and women" and warned "A bloodbath is imminent.”
+In this final year of her mandate, Schraner Burgener also spoke out against "the ongoing killings by security forces turning against their own citizens, including children, youth, and women" and warned "A bloodbath is imminent.”

 In an article about Schraner Burgener's tenure, The Irrawaddy newspaper, published by Myanmar journalists in Thailand, deemed the aims of the UN Special Envoy using nonviolent and peaceful approaches of talks and phone calls "ineffective" and a "diplomatic graveyard" given the ruthless and oppressive history of the Myanmar military junta.